romeokoi/EDIDreader/README.md

 mkdir -p ~/edidreader && cd ~/edidreader git clone git@github.com:tko22/EDIDreader.git .
 ```
-Open Android Studio and open from source ~/edidreader <br>
+1. Open Android Studio and open from source ~/edidreader <br>
-create a run configuration of android app and everything as default <br>
+2. create a run configuration of android app and everything as default <br>
-Run the app on the phone <br>
+3. Run the app on the phone <br>

-for more information on running the app: https://developer.android.com/training/basics/firstapp/running-app.html
+For more information on running the app: https://developer.android.com/training/basics/firstapp/running-app.html

 ### Requirements for installation
 Android Studio 2.3 https://developer.android.com/studio/index.html<br>